adesinaijo/securityPolicyGenerator/README.md

 # securityPolicyGenerator
-This web app leverages AI to create Security Policies
+This web app leverages AI to create Security Policies.
+It takes information and uses them to create custom security policies.